20–22 September 2018,

-The how and why of editing forgeries is a largely inarticulated domain.
+The how and why of editing forged texts is a largely unarticulated domain.
 Whilst forgeries are ubiquitous in collections everywhere, they remain understudied and unappreciated.
-Efforts have concentrated on the identification of tell-tale signs of duplicity rather than on the mechanics used to feign authenticity.
-As the intention of forgers differs from that of ancient scribes, the publication of textual remains cannot proceed as usual.
+Efforts have concentrated on the identification of telltale signs of duplicity, rather than on the mechanics used to feign authenticity.
+As the intention of forgers differs from that of pre-modern scribes, the publication of textual remains cannot proceed as usual.
 Lacunae may be intentional and text fragmentary from its inception.

 Palaeographical description and the registering of other metatextual features are further complicated by the aspirations and failures of forgers.
 What sorts of comparisons are possible or even responsible?
 How much of the traditional repertoire of conventional signs and symbols should we read into ambiguous marks?
 Do we engage with the artefact as executed or imagined?
 Is it ethical to publish editions which make transparent forgers’ techniques?
 Does scholarly engagement with forgeries merely warn future fakers of things they should avoid?

 These questions illustrate some of the potential problems which attend the publication of forgeries.
-These issues will form the basis of discussion through the presentation of a diverse range of editions of textual forgeries from antiquity through to the Renaissance.
+These issues will form the basis of discussion through the presentation of a diverse range of textual forgeries purporting to be from antiquity through to the Renaissance.
 A a two-day workshop on on 20th–21st September in which participants each present a forged text and discuss ways to best edit and study them will be followed by a day of lectures on synthetic themes for a wider audience on Saturday 22nd.